-Discipline may include a possible suspension or termination of the Approved Vendor's status under the Adjustable Block Program.
+Discipline may include a possible suspension or termination of the Approved Vendor's status in the Adjustable Block Program.
 Suspension or termination will not impact an Approved Vendor's rights or obligations under already-executed contracts or product orders, but rather it will impact its ability to submit new project applications.
 Generally, the Program Administrator and the IPA will review all of the circumstances informing why a contract award was declined before the issuance of any discipline.
 Approved Vendors should provide a detailed, comprehensive explanation for why they declined to execute any contract or product order.
 If circumstances genuinely outside of an Approved Vendor's control necessitated non-execution, then discipline may have limited deterrent effect and may not be warranted, and thus the Approved Vendor's explanation may want to emphasize and explain any such circumstances.
 Neither the IPA nor Program Administrator is able to provide a disciplinary determination in advance of non-execution to "pre-approve" such an action, nor can they provide a timeframe for the issuance of such determination after non-execution.

-Unless the system has already been energized (including the initiation of the standing order for REC transfers) withinWithin 30 business days of the ICC approving the contract (or Product Order), a collateral requirement constituting 5% of the value of a system's REC Contract must be posted with the utility counterparty in the form of cash or a letter of credit from an underwriter with credit acceptable to the utility.
-The Approved Vendor may choose for the utility to withhold the collateral amount for each system from the first REC payment for the system (or only REC payment for small systems) in exchange for not needing to maintain the ongoing collateral requirement, but this election may be made only for systems that are energized prior to the date of ICC approval and only after the project is certified by the Program Administrator as developed and energized.
+Within 30 business days of the ICC approving the contract (or Product Order), collateral constituting 5% of the value of a system's REC Contract must be posted with the utility counterparty in the form of cash or a letter of credit from an underwriter with credit acceptable to the utility.
 Depending on the circumstances, a failure to provide contractually required collateral may also subject an offending Approved Vendor to discipline as outlined above.